 Benjamin Franklin House provides free, active cross-curricular learning activities for primary and secondary school groups.
 Visits to see our children’s Historical Experience and Student Science Centre take place on Tuesdays.
 We also have extensive in-school outreach other days of the week, along with special events during the year including an annual Science Day, and family programmes in summer and school holidays.
 Learn more!

 Right: painting by Shreya M, 12 years old, Bharatiya Vidya Bhavan's Public School

 Monday: Architectural tours run at 12 noon, 1pm, 2pm, 3.15pm and 4.15pm

 Wednesday–Sunday: Historical Experience shows run at 12 noon, 1pm, 2pm, 3.15pm and 4.15pm (booking is recommended)

 Our Box Office (Phone: +44 (0) 207 925 1405) is open 10.30am-5pm everyday, except Tuesdays.
 Read more about planning your visit to Benjamin Franklin House here.

-We have many exciting events planned for 2014.
 See details of all our upcoming events here.